01 of 08

 Cut the Dough Into Triangles and Roll Into Croissants

 Cut the prepared croissant dough in half.
-On a floured surface, roll out one portion of the dough into a large rectangle about 1/4" (6 mm) thick.
+On a floured surface, roll out one portion of the dough into a large rectangle about 1/4 inch/6 millimeter thick.
 Use a large, sharp knife or pizza cutter to trim straight edges on the rectangle, and then cut out 8 elongated triangles.
-(My triangles in the photo weren't cut evenly, so I ended up with a few croissants that were a bit smaller than the others.)
+(Our triangles in the photo weren't cut evenly, so we ended up with a few croissants that were a bit smaller than the others.)

-Roll up the triangles from the base to the tip, and transfer the croissants to ungreased baking... sheets with rims.
-(I use parchment paper for easier cleanup.)
+Roll up the triangles from the base to the tip, and transfer the croissants to ungreased baking sheets with rims.
+(We use parchment paper for easier cleanup.)
 Leave ample room between the croissants for expansion.

 Cover the croissants loosely with plastic and leave to rise for 1 to 2 hours, until the dough is quite puffy.